SeaCloudsEU/seaclouds-distribution/README.md

 cd seaclouds-distribution
 ./setup
 ```
-Please make sure you have configured BROKLYN_HOME at least in the current terminal.
+Please make sure you have configured BROOKLYN_HOME at least in the current terminal.

 ```bash
 vagrant up